Trial of Socrates: Association with Alcibiades and the Thirty Tyrants

 Alcibiades was an Athenian general who had been the main proponent of the disastrous Sicilian Expedition during the Peloponnesian Wars, where virtually the entire Athenian invading force of more than 50,000 soldiers and non-combatants (e.g., the rowers of the Triremes) was killed or captured and enslaved.
 He was a student and close friend of Socrates, and his messmate during the siege of Potidaea (433–429 BC).
 Socrates remained Alcibiades's close friend, admirer, and mentor for about five or six years.

-His complex friendship with Socrates was put on display during Alcibiades' speech at the Symposium, where he both praised Socrates and also disclosed his emotional turmoil and humiliation because of his personal desires.
-Alcibiades accused Socrates of arrogance during what he framed as a "trial", using the audience as a jury to judge Socrates' pride.
-Yet, Socrates remained silent, demonstrating the self-control that challenged Alcibiades' values.
-Alcibiades admitted this created an inner conflict, as Socrates' teachings inspired a shift in thinking toward focusing on one's inner character over their outward success.
+His complex friendship with Socrates was put on display during Alcibiades's speech at the Symposium, where he both praised Socrates and also disclosed his emotional turmoil and humiliation because of his personal desires.
+Alcibiades accused Socrates of arrogance during what he framed as a "trial", using the audience as a jury to judge Socrates's pride.
+Yet, Socrates remained silent, demonstrating the self-control that challenged Alcibiades's values.
+Alcibiades admitted this created an inner conflict, as Socrates's teachings inspired a shift in thinking toward focusing on one's inner character over their outward success.
 In this way, the "first trial" of Socrates serves as a powerful metaphor for the philosophical and personal challenges he posed to the traditional Athenian values, foreshadowing the tensions that would later lead to his formal trial.

 Another possible source of resentment was the political views that he and his associates were thought to have embraced.
 Critias, who appears in two of Plato's Socratic dialogues, was a leader of the Thirty Tyrants (the ruthless oligarchic regime that ruled Athens, as puppets of Sparta and backed by Spartan troops, for eight months in 404–403 BC until they were overthrown).
 Several of the Thirty had been students of Socrates, but there is also a record of their falling out.